congatudo/Congatudo/docs/index.md

 Congatudo provides control over your vacuum robot via a responsive webinterface that works on all of your devices.
 It can be used on phones, tablets as well as your desktop computer.

-Congatudo is made, managed, maintained and more by me,
-<a href="https://elraro.eu" rel="noopener" target="_blank">elraro</a>, with occasional contributions by
-<a href="https://github.com/congatudo/congatudo/graphs/contributors" rel="noopener" target="_blank">these awesome people</a>.
-It would not exist without the ongoing work of <a href="https://hypfer.de/" rel="noopener" target="_blank">Sören Beye.</a>.
+Congatudo is made, managed, maintained and more by me, [elraro](https://elraro.eu), with occasional contributions by [these awesome people](https://github.com/congatudo/congatudo/graphs/contributors).
+It would not exist without the ongoing work of [Sören Beye](https://hypfer.de/).

 To choose the right robot to buy, head over to [Buying supported robots](https://congatudo.cloud/pages/general/buying-supported-robots.html).

-Congatudo is licensed under <a href="https://github.com/congatudo/Congatudo/blob/master/LICENSE" rel="noopener" target="_blank">the Apache-2.0 open-source license</a>.
+Congatudo is licensed under [the Apache-2.0 open-source license](https://github.com/congatudo/Congatudo/blob/master/LICENSE).

-Based on Valetudo, which is licensed under <a href="https://github.com/Hypfer/Valetudo/blob/master/LICENSE" rel="noopener" target="_blank">the Apache-2.0 open-source license</a>.
+Based on Valetudo, which is licensed under [the Apache-2.0 open-source license](https://github.com/Hypfer/Valetudo/blob/master/LICENSE).

 The [getting started guide](https://congatudo.cloud/pages/general/getting-started.html) is a good place to start.